 Buphagidae – Oxpeckers

-According to the more recent studies of Muscicapoidea phylogeny, the oxpeckers are an ancient line related to Mimidae (mockingbirds and thrashers) and starlings but not particularly close to either.
+According to the more recent studies of Muscicapoidea phylogeny, the oxpeckers are an ancient line related to Mimidae (Mockingbirds and Thrashers) and Starlings but not particularly close to either.
 Considering the known biogeography of these groups, the most plausible explanation seems that the oxpecker lineage originated in Eastern or Southeastern Asia like the other two.
 This would make the two species of Buphagus something like living fossils, and demonstrates that such remnants of past evolution can possess striking and unique autapomorphic adaptations.

 Oxpeckers graze exclusively on the bodies of large mammals.
 Certain species are seemingly preferred, whereas others, like the Lichtenstein’s hartebeest or Topi are generally avoided.
 Smaller antelope such as lechwe, duikers and reedbuck are also avoided; the smallest regularly used species is the Impala, probably because of the heavy tick load and social nature of that species.
-In many parts of their range they now feed on cattle, but avoid camels.
+In many parts of their range, they now feed on cattle, but avoid camels.
 They feed on ectoparasites, particularly ticks, as well as insects infesting wounds and the flesh and blood of some wounds as well.
-They are sometimes classified as parasites, because they open wounds on the animals’ backs.
+They are sometimes classified as parasites, because they are known to deliberately open wounds on the animals’ backs.

 Oxpecker/mammal interactions are the subject of some debate and ongoing research.
 They were originally thought to be an example of mutualism, but recent evidence suggests that oxpeckers may be parasites instead.
 Oxpeckers do eat ticks, but often the ticks have already fed on the ungulate host and no statistically significant link has been shown between oxpecker presence and reduced ectoparasite load.
 Oxpeckers have been observed to open new wounds and enhance existing ones in order to drink the blood of their perches.
 They also feed on the earwax and dandruff of mammals; less is known about the possible benefits of this to the mammal, but it is suspected that this is also a parasitic behaviour.
 Some oxpecker hosts are intolerant of their presence.
 Elephants and some antelope will actively dislodge the oxpeckers when they land.
-Other species tolerate oxpeckers while they search for ticks on the face, which one author says “appears … to be an uncomfortable and invasive process.
+Other species tolerate oxpeckers while they search for ticks on the face, which one author says “appears … to be an uncomfortable and invasive process”.

 Red-billed Oxpecker Buphagus erythrorhynchus